dfinity/portal/docs/developer-docs/deploy/staging-environment.md

 Some more reasons for having a staging environment are:
 - Testing integration with other services.
 - Testing deployment workflows.
-- Estimating costs before letting a feature live for all users.
+- Estimating costs before setting a feature live for all users.
 - End-to-end testing.

 ## Setting up a staging environment

 This section shows how to configure a staging environment.
-With a set up staging environment it is possible to run any `dfx` command that would otherwise take `--network ic` with `--network my-staging` instead.
+With a working staging environment it is possible to run any `dfx` command that would otherwise take `--network ic` with `--network my-staging` instead.
 Of course, the name `my-staging` can be replaced with any other name (except the two reserved ones: `ic`, the built in live Internet Computer and `local`, the implicit default network that runs with `dfx start`).

 Networks (or also 'environments' in this context) are defined in two ways: assumed and explicitly configured.
 Dfx only contains one network as an assumed network: the `ic` network.